AssemblyScript/website/src/status.md

 ### Classes and interfaces

 These mostly work, with a a few caveats, especially when it comes to interfaces.
 The easiest workaround is typically to use a class.

+### Standard library

+Some [standard library APIs](./stdlib/globals.md) function a little different than in JavaScript to account for differences introduced by static typing or missing WebAssembly features.
+We are also maintaining a [separate status document](https://github.com/AssemblyScript/assemblyscript/wiki/Status-and-Roadmap) specific to the standard library.

+### Garbage collection

+[Garbage collection](./garbage-collection.md) is currently implemented in linear memory, independent from the host, and is best paired with [the loader](./loader.md) for interop.

 ### Interop with JS